wordpress-clients/hybrid/BUILD.md

 1. Verify that the Code Signing section's Code Signing Identity within the project settings is set to your provisioning profile name.

 ```
-# Dump dev files within the www folder
+# Dump dev files within the www folder and run iOS in debug mode
-npm run dumpdev

 npm run ios
 ```

 ### URL whitelist

-Add you webservice URL to the config.xml file
+Add you webservice URL to the `config.xml` file

 ```
 <allow-navigation href="http://example.com/*" />